American Cichlid Association Convention Guidelines

 ACA Convention Liaison

 This person is responsible for getting the information about the convention out on a local and national level.
 This includes designing, printing and mailing of required publications.
-Posters and flyers should be made up and distributed at fish stores, pet shops and given to other local clubs.
+Posters and flyers should be made-up and distributed at fish stores, pet shops and given to other local clubs.
 Ad space may be available in national slick magazines.
 Check with them for availability.
 They should work through the local newspapers and television to assure as much information gets to the public as possible.
 They may be called upon to work with the media if necessary.

 ACA Convention Treasurer

-This is a local club person that sets up the separate bank account for the convention.
+This is a local club person who sets up the separate bank account for the convention.
 They are in charge of collecting all the receivables and paying all the bills associated with the convention.
 Receipts need to be kept and filed.

 This person is the primary contact between the speakers and the convention.
 They contact the speakers and get an itinerary.
-They make sure that the speakers are picked up at the airport, checked into their room, get their registration packet, know when to speak and get them dropped off back at the airport.
+They make sure that the speakers are picked-up at the airport, checked into their room, get their registration packet, know when to speak and get them dropped-off back at the airport.

 Trade Show Room Chair